Patrick Stevenson avatar

 Aug 27, 2024

-Both posts discuss challenges related to astrophotography equipment, with one seeking help for a specific mount tracking issue and the other addressing the broader problem of equipment guidance for beginners.
+Both posts discuss challenges related to astrophotography equipment, with one seeking help for mount tracking issues and the other addressing the broader problem of equipment selection difficulties for beginners.

 12" Truss Newtonian f/4 or 14" Truss RC f/5.3 for astrophotography